hikeventures/hikeventures.github.io/_posts/best/2014-12-04-best-snowshoes.markdown

   - snowshoeing
 layout: post
 ---
 Here is my buying guide for the best snowshoes for 2016 sorted by weight.
 Snowshoes are quite interesting if you are planning to ascent a mountain, walk in powder snow or do any other winter backcountry trips.
 Snowshoeing is easy to learn and not that expensive.
 Also consider to get a pair of [snowshoe poles](http://www.hikeventures.com/best-trekking-and-snowshoeing-poles/ "trekking and snowshoeing poles") for your snowshoeing trips as they will help you a lot on your snowshoeing adventure.
-We have not tested every snowshoe in this article but those are our favorites if we were to buy new snowshoes.
-The links on this site contain affiliate links.
-If you purchase through the links you help support our blog. <a href="http://www.hikeventures.com/about/" target="_blank">Here</a> you can read on who we are.

 ---